jdaigle/LightRail/readme.md

 * http://logging.apache.org/log4net/
 * http://structuremap.github.io/

-Some core code is is derived from [NServiceBus 2.0](https://github.com/Particular/NServiceBus/blob/2.0/) which is licensed under [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Some core code is derived from [NServiceBus 2.0](https://github.com/Particular/NServiceBus/blob/2.0/) which is licensed under [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The relevant code files have headers to indicate the attribution.

+Some core code is derived from [AMQP 1.0 .NET Client Library](https://github.com/Azure/amqpnetlite/tree/45c1b6f289621) which is licensed under [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 The relevant code files have headers to indicate the attribution.